RESEARCH | CLINICAL TRIALS & RESEARCH STUDIES | PUBLICATIONS | LAB MEMBERS

 Dr. Chao Liu is a postdoctoral research fellow who joined the team in 2020.
 Dr. Liu works primarily on the study of renin-angiotensin system regulation on neutrophils, as well as a number of other studies involving diabetes and COVID-19.
 He is a 2015 graduate of Nanjing Medical University with a PhD degree in cardiovascular pharmacology.
 In his free time, Dr. Liu enjoys exercise and traveling.

 Dr. Ajay Tambralli is a clinical research fellow studying metabolism in APS in Dr. Knight's lab and is a third-year fellow in Adult and Pediatric Rheumatology.
-Dr. Tambralli received his medical degree from the University of Alabama in Tuscaloosa, Alabama and completed his residency at the University of Rochester in Rochester, New York.
+Dr. Tambralli received his medical degree from the University of Alabama at Birmingham in Birmingham, Alabama and completed his residency at the University of Rochester in Rochester, New York.

-Claire Hoy is a study coordinator and research laboratory technician who joined the team in 2020.
-Claire works primarily on the ANSWERS (ANtiphospholipid Syndrome - Working to Establish Real Solutions) study, as well as a number of other studies involving APS and the COVID-19 virus.
-She is a 2020 graduate of Denison University in Granville, Ohio, with a bachelor’s degree in biology and minor in studio art.
-In her free time, Claire likes painting, thrifting, reading, watching movies and shows, and spending time with her friends, family, and cat, Delilah.
+Claire Hoy is a study coordinator and research area specialist who joined the team in 2020.
+Claire works primarily on the ANSWERS (ANtiphospholipid Syndrome - Working to Establish Real Solutions) study, as well as a number of other studies involving APS and COVID-19.
+She is a 2020 graduate of Denison University in Ohio, with a bachelor’s degree in biology and minor in studio art.
+In her free time, Claire likes painting, thrifting, reading, watching movies and shows, and spending time with her friends, family, and cat.
+Lab Member Spotlight - Meet Claire Hoy